masogit/am-browser-doc/docs/start/configuration.md

 password =
 ```

-> MongoDB service allow to install in different machine with AM Browser node service.
-Multiple AM Browser services support configure to one MongoDB, to implement vertical extension.
+> MongoDB service does not have to be installed on the computer that runs the AM Browser node service.
+Multiple AM Browser services can be linked to one MongoDB to implement vertical extension.

 ## Slack